amaldu/AntiSpam-NLP-Pipeline/README.md

 #### Why not other metrics?

-Accuracy is the proportion of correct predictions (TPs & TNs) over all predictions.
+**Accuracy**: measures the proportion of correct predictions (TPs & TNs) over all predictions.
 In an imbalanced dataset like ours where one class dominates, a model can achieve high accuracy by mostly predicting the majority class.
 However, this doesn't necessarily mean the model is performing well.

 Choosing precision, recall and f1-score is better because they focus on the model's performance of the minority class too.